Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both clues are highly effective in misdirecting towards 'Novel,' using clear and distinct characteristics (plots, characters, settings, being found in libraries, words for reading).
-They completely avoid any connection to the correct answer and are very believable for the wrong choice.
+These clues are excellent at misdirecting towards 'Novel.'
+They use specific terms like 'intricate plots,' 'complex characters,' 'fantastical or futuristic settings,' 'libraries,' and 'words and sentences arranged for reading,' which convincingly point to an incorrect choice and are entirely unrelated to the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices